Brevard County, Florida: Geography

 The United States Board on Geographic Names considered two proposals in 2012 to officially name the barrier island extending from Port Canaveral to Sebastian Inlet.
 The 45 mi island includes the cities of Cape Canaveral, Cocoa Beach, Indialantic, Melbourne Beach, Patrick Space Force Base, Indian Harbour Beach, and Satellite Beach.
 The American Indian Association of Florida submitted in October 2011 a proposal to name the island after the Ais people.
-In January 2012 the United Third Bridge and the Florida Puerto Rican/Hispanic Chamber of Commerce in Melbourne submitted a proposal to name the island Ponce de León Island, after Spanish explorer Juan Ponce de León, but it was ultimately not named.
+In January 2012 the United Third Bridge and the Florida Puerto Rican/Hispanic Chamber of Commerce in Melbourne submitted a proposal to name the island Ponce de León Island, after Spanish explorer Juan Ponce de León.
+In December 2012, the island was ultimately not named.

-There are 16 municipalities.
-The largest by population is Palm Bay, the smallest Melbourne Village.

 Communities

+Brevard County has 16 municipalities.
+The largest by population is Palm Bay and the smallest is Melbourne Village.